Guide

 A Note for Maryland and Virginia Residents

 If you live in Maryland or Virginia and received a DC camera ticket, you are still liable.
 DC uses reciprocity agreements to enforce payment across state lines.
-Unpaid DC tickets can result in a hold on your vehicle registration renewal in your home state.
+Unpaid DC tickets can result in a hold on your vehicle registration renewal in your home state — and ignoring a camera ticket only makes it worse.
 Do not assume that being an out-of-state driver means DC cannot enforce the citation — they actively do, and the consequences of ignoring it compound quickly.

 DC's Income-Based Fine Reduction Pilot